 - Details on what happened, including when and where

 - Amount being sought for damages

-After sending in a “notice of claim,” you will have to wait roughly between 30 to 120 days, depending on your municipality.
+After sending in a “notice of claim,” you will have to wait roughly between 30 and 120 days, depending on your municipality.
 After receiving the claim, the city may choose to dismiss the case.
 That is when the injured party has a right to file a lawsuit.

-To effectively sue the city, the defendant will need proof to establish that he city was in fact responsible for their care.
+To effectively sue the city, the defendant will need proof to establish that the city was in fact responsible for their care.
 An experienced personal injury attorney can help investigate the case and present the details in a manner that highlights their client’s needs.

 At The Perecman Firm, P.L.L.C., we understand how debilitating a personal injury can be.
 That is why we work hard on behalf of our clients.
 We are not afraid to take on the city or government.
 They should be held accountable for any wrongdoing or negligence on their part.
 Call today to schedule a free consultation.